 DEPARTMENT OF TRANSPORTATION UNIFORM TIRE QUALITY GRADES

-The following describes the tire grading categories established by the National highway Traffic Safety Administration.
-The specific grade rating assigned by the tire's manufacturer in each category is shown on the sidewall of the tires on your car.
+The following tire grading categories were established by the National Highway Traffic Safety Administration.
+The specific grade rating assigned by the tire's manufacturer in each category is shown on the sidewall of the tires on your vehicle.